loda-lang/loda-lang.github.io/list5.markdown

 * [A290140](https://oeis.org/A290140) ([program](/edit/?oeis=290140)): The number of maximal subsemigroups of the Jones monoid on the set [1..n].
 * [A290148](https://oeis.org/A290148) ([program](/edit/?oeis=290148)): a(n) is the integer resulting from the concatenation of the unit digit of n-1 to the digits of n without its own unit digit.
 * [A290168](https://oeis.org/A290168) ([program](/edit/?oeis=290168)): If n is even then a(n) = n^2*(n+2)/8, otherwise a(n) = (n-1)*n*(n+1)/8.
+* [A290191](https://oeis.org/A290191) ([program](/edit/?oeis=290191)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A290196](https://oeis.org/A290196) ([program](/edit/?oeis=290196)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A290197](https://oeis.org/A290197) ([program](/edit/?oeis=290197)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A290198](https://oeis.org/A290198) ([program](/edit/?oeis=290198)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.